nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

 Interpretation of imports
 -------------------------

-1. Each import element present in a CellML Infoset (the importing infoset) SHALL define a new and separate instance of the CellML Infoset referenced by the href attribute (the imported infoset).
+1. Each import element present in a CellML infoset (the importing infoset) SHALL define a new and separate instance of the CellML infoset referenced by the href attribute (the imported infoset).

 2. The following component elements SHALL be "pertinent component elements":

-   1. all component elements in the top-level CellML Infoset for the CellML Model, and,
+   1. all component elements in the top-level CellML infoset for the CellML Model, and,

-   2. all component elements referenced by import components in the top-level CellML Infoset, and,
+   2. all component elements referenced by import components in the top-level CellML infoset, and,

    3. all component elements which are descendants in the encapsulation digraph of a pertinent component element.